G-Research/siembol/README.md

 Siembol is an open-source, real-time security information and event management tool developed in-house at G-Research.

-Siembol is designed to support the following:
+Siembol's use cases:

+* **SIEM Log Collection Using Open Source Technologies**

-* to centralize both security data collecting and the monitoring of logs from different sources.
+Siembol can be used to centralize both security data collecting and the monitoring of logs from different sources.

+* **Detection of Leaks and Attacks on Infrastructure**

-* as a tool for detecting attacks or leaks by teams responsible for the system platform.
+Siembol can be used as a tool for detecting attacks or leaks by teams responsible for the system platform.

-For a full description, visit: [Introduction](/docs/introduction/introduction.md).
+For more extensive introduction, visit: [Introduction](/docs/introduction/introduction.md).

 Installation
 ------------